NikoIcardo/NikoIcardo/README.md

 Hi I'm Niko Icardo.
 Im a techie and science nerd.
 I also like Chess.

-This Github is dedicated to my projects and my professional development.
+This Github is dedicated to my personal projects and my professional development.